JHudd435/nameCreator/README.md

 This is a python package for name generation.
 It can generate names from different countries, and can generate both male and female names.
 Current languages: "american", "russian", "spanish", "italian", "german","french","swedish", "finnish".
 Will be adding Chinese and Japanese in next release.

+Many of the name sets come from https://github.com/ironarachne/namegen

 # Installation
 <i>pip install nameCreator</i>